 Michael H. J. van der Sloot

-Michael H. J. van der Sloot is a young Canadian musician with a diverse range of skills and interests.
-Currently based in Calgary, Mr. van der Sloot is a dedicated and sought-after instructor in a variety of musical disciplines.
-He is a member of the faculty at Mount Royal University Conservatory and its Academy Program for Gifted Youth, as well as Calgary Music Academy.
-During the summers, he is a member of the cello and chamber music faculty at the Valhalla Summer School of Music in New Denver, British Columbia along with Calgary Music Academy's Summer Strings.
-Mr. van der Sloot has also served as guest faculty at Mountainside Chamber Music and the Calgary Piano Institute.
+Canadian musician Michael H. J. van der Sloot (b.
+1991) - a self-proclaimed musical "jack-of-all-trades" - enjoys a unique and versatile career as a performer, collaborator, creator, and educator.
+Currently based in Calgary, Alberta where he is a member of the faculty at Mount Royal University Conservatory and its Academy Program for Gifted Youth, Mr. van der Sloot is a dedicated and sought-after instructor in several musical disciplines.
+During the summers, he is a member of the faculty at the Valhalla Summer School of Music in New Denver, British Columbia along with Calgary Music Academy's Summer Strings.
+Mr. van der Sloot has also taught as a guest at programs throughout Western Canada.

-Mr. van der Sloot has participated in prestigious summer festivals including those at the Banff Centre and National Arts Centre, and pursued his formal studies at Southern Methodist University (B.Mus. ’13; M.Mus.
-‘17), and Northwestern University (M.Mus. ’15) after receiving his pre-collegiate training through the Mount Royal Conservatory in Calgary.
+Mr. van der Sloot has participated in festivals including those at the Banff Centre and National Arts Centre, and pursued his formal studies at Southern Methodist University (B.Mus. ’13; M.Mus.
+‘17), and Northwestern University (M.Mus. ’15) after receiving his pre-collegiate training through the Mount Royal College Conservatory in Calgary.
 His primary teachers at these institutions include renowned cellists John Kadz, Andrés Díaz, and Hans Jørgen Jensen, along with award-winning composers Xi Wang, Simon A. Sargon, Jay Alan Yim, Kevin Hanlon, and Lane Harder.
 These studies have been funded in part by three generous grants from the Alberta Foundation of the Arts as well as the Alberta Arts Graduate Scholarship.